leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Do corneal problems cause astigmatism?
 - Can astigmatism be passed down to children?
 - Can astigmatism be passed down from parents?

-## intent: astigmatism-symptoms_signs-cornearefractive
-- What are the symptoms and signs of astigmatism?
-- can astig affect my vision
-- what are symptoms of astigmatism
-- What does astigmatism look like?
-- How is astigmatism supposed to look like?
-- How does astigmatism normally look like?
-- How does astigmatism present?
-- How do I know if I have astigmatism?
-- What will I experience if I have astigmatism?
-- What do people with astigmatism experience?
-- How does the doctor know I have astigmatism?
-- How is a diagnosis of astigmatism made?
-- How many eyes does astigmatism affect?
-- Can astigmatism affect both eyes?

 ## intent: astigmatism-symptoms_signs-cornearefractive_4
 - What are the complications of astigmatism?